cinema antiplastique is a film and movement studio where

 Celebrating Aging with Orcas

-today, intuitive wisdom can feel challenging for us as humans to access. practices of intuitive movement and (re)learning to silently follow the lines of movement within us, is one way to bring ourselves closer.
+in the face of stressors, intuititon can often feel challenging to access. practices of intuitive movement and (re)learning to follow the silent lines of movement within us, is one way to bring ourselves closer to ourselves.

 frequently asked questions